 CNN10 as mentioned earlier is a great 10-minute news channel aimed at kids.

-Check out our United States coloring pages too.
+Check out our United States coloring pages too and our Asia worksheets.